apache/skywalking/docs/en/setup/service-agent/java-agent/agent-optional-plugins/Mqtt-plugin.md

 Here is an optional plugin `apm-mqtt-3.x-plugin`

 ## Introduce
-- Note! ! !
-Because the mqtt header cannot be expanded, the producer cannot set the skywalking `Contextcarrier` header in the push message header, which will cause the call chain of the producer and the consumer to be broken.
-But it does not affect your tracking.
+The Mqtt header cannot be expanded, and the Agent access requires attention
+### Notice:
+- Agent access sequence, consumer first, producer second, is very important!!!
 - Copy `apm-mqtt-3.x-plugin.jar` to `agent/plugins`, restarting the `agent` can effect the plugin.